nuoran7607-science/doscenes-challenge-TJNU-PRCV-track2/README.md

 ### Inference Only

-Generate `submission.csv` from a trained checkpoint for track2, and `submission_baseline.csv` for track3:
+Generate submission.csv from a trained checkpoint for Track 2 evaluation:

 ```bash
 python submit_track2.py \